What is the most important information I should know about VALTOCO?

 - Call for emergency help if any of the following happen:

-- Seizure behavior is different than other seizures the person has had.
+- Seizure cluster behavior is different than other seizure clusters the person has had.

 - You are alarmed by how often the seizures happen, by how severe the seizure is, by how long the seizure lasts, or by the color or breathing of the person.